The Neil and Gina Smith Student of the Year Award

 As a result, Euan takes strong pain medication that has adverse effects on his concentration, daily energy levels and mobility.
 Despite this though, Euan remained cheery and positive, determined to get a good degree and go on to a PhD in palaeontology which he has got lined up at the University of Manchester.

-Independently of his degree Euan has written several scientific papers for journals.
+Independently of his degree Euan has written several scientific papers for future publication in journals.
 Euan was nominated for, and won, the 2018 Jones- Fenleigh award for Vertebrate Palaeontology and Comparative Anatomy, where Euan’s research was presented at the International SVPCA conference.
 Euan is the only undergraduate ever to win the award, and had to compete with other candidates all of whom were at MSc level or beyond.

 Beyond Euan’s studies and University, Euan has been chosen for the Paralympic Great Britain pistol shooting team all achieved despite Euan’s health complications.